dhis2/developer-portal/blog/2021-11-04-introducing-pwa.md

 If you would like to learn more about adding offline caching, cacheable sections, or using other PWA features to your app, take a look at the documentation at the [App Platform](https://platform.dhis2.nu/#/pwa/pwa) and [App Runtime](https://runtime.dhis2.nu/#/advanced/offline) sites which go into greater detail about the API and provide more examples.

-In the near future we will also post an detailed article about the technical development of these PWA features because we’re using these tools in a pretty unique and cool way that we want to share, so keep an eye out for that post!
+In the near future we will also post a detailed article about the technical development of these PWA features because we’re using these tools in a pretty unique and cool way that we want to share, so keep an eye out for that post!

 Have any questions or feedback about these PWA features?
 Let us know at the [Community of Practice](https://community.dhis2.org/c/development/10) and we’ll be happy to hear from you!